-A penny stock is any stock that trades for less than $5 per share, whether it on a major securities exchange like the NASDAQ, or whether it is an unregulated pink sheet stock traded over the counter.
+A penny stock is any stock that trades for less than $5 per share, whether it is on a major securities exchange like the NASDAQ or whether it is an unregulated pink sheet stock traded over the counter.
 Investors need to be extra cautious with penny stock investing since it bears risks similar to pink sheet stocks.

-Regulation T (or “Reg T” in some circles) is a regulation set forth by the Federal Reserve Board that limits how brokers handle cash accounts and margin accounts for investors, and sets forth requirements for the timing of payments that cover investment orders.
+Regulation T (or “Reg T” in some circles) is a regulation set forth by the Federal Reserve Board that limits how brokers handle cash accounts and margin accounts for investors and sets forth requirements for the timing of payments that cover investment orders.

 The financial terms listed below are in the order they would appear on the applicable financial statement.
 I’ve listed the financial metrics in alphabetical order.
 I used these terms when creating a company fundamental database using Sharadar.
 I’ve updated and added additional terms where I felt it was beneficial.

 Income Statement Terms